revolist/revogrid-docs/blog/react-kanban-board-tutorial.md

             "name": "How do I build a React Kanban board with drag-and-drop?", "acceptedAnswer": {
               "@type": "Answer",
-              "text": "Use a typed flat array of card records, define workflow columns, enable the RevoGrid Kanban plugin, and persist the changedCards batch emitted after every move.
-The board handles pointer, touch, and keyboard movement while the React application remains the owner of state."
+              "text": "Use a typed flat array of card records, create a RevoGrid Planning model, define workflow columns, and enable the Planning and Kanban plugins.
+The board handles pointer, touch, and keyboard movement while the Planning model remains the canonical state owner."
             }
           },
           {